Invoca/developer-docs/source/api_documentation/call_ingestion_api/index.rst

     `calling_phone_number` ANI in E.164 format +country national_number; example: ‘+18885551212’.

-    `advertiser_campaign_id_from_network` ID from network field on advertiser campaign; only calls within this advertiser campaign will be considered (campaign must be in the organization accessed via API).
+    `advertiser_campaign_id_from_network` The ID from network field on the advertiser campaign.
+The submitted call will be added to this campaign.  *Please note that this campaign must be of type ExternalOnly*  See :doc:`../network_integration/advertiser_campaigns//index` for more details.

     `call_direction` The direction of the call flow.
 Accepted values: *inbound* or *outbound*.